DreamHost vs Bluehost

 Support – DreamHost Wins

 The limits of the live chat support may diminish the luster, but customer reviews don’t seem to show it.
 It is worth noting that DreamHost does offer a sizeable money-back guarantee, which runs for an arbitrary 97 days.
+So you really have very little to lose by trying them out.

 Despite the full range of customer support features, Bluehost did not fare quite as well in its user reviews.
 They had generally mixed reviews about the quality of its technical support.
+So while Bluehost has more support options, DreamHost wins this one as their customer reviews are better compared to Bluehost.

 Speed – Bluehost Wins